ParticleCore/Iridium/.github/ISSUE_TEMPLATE.md

 Feature requests:
  - There is currently no intention to accept feature requests, but they can be requested nonetheless for future consideration
- - They will be automatically closed and labeled as "Feature" for easier access
+ - Feature requests will be automatically closed and labeled as "Feature" for easier access and better organization

 Bug/problem report:
  - Make sure you follow the instructions for reporting a bug here: https://github.com/ParticleCore/Iridium/wiki/Report-a-bug